-Helps students refine skills in writing non-fiction prose.
+ENG 210 - ADVANCED COMPOSITION.....3 CR Helps students refine skills in writing non-fiction prose.
 Guides students in the development of individual voice and style.
-Introduces procedures for composing and producing alphabetic, visual, aural, and/ or digital texts and for publication in an electronic environment.
+Introduces procedures for publication in an electronic environment and composing and producing alphabetic, visual, aural, and/or digital texts.
 ENG 210 has been designated as a "writing intensive" course according to standards developed by the English department.
-Prerequisite: ENG 112 with a grade of "C" or better or approval by the English department head.
+Prerequisite: ENG 112 with a grade of "C" or better.
 Lecture 3 hours per week.